 Not Using Headings Properly (or at all)

 One of the most common mistakes I see often on Christian blogs is the misuse (or non-use) of Headings in the post.
 In order for your posts to be properly indexed by search engines, you must make it quick and easy for the crawlers to “read” your content.
 The crawlers actually read your content in a specific order, starting with the Heading tag (H1).
 It then looks for additional Headings within the content before actually reading the paragraphs.
 When you don't use headings correctly, it can confuse the crawlers as to what your content is actually about.
-Heading also provide a way to break up your paragraphs and add color to the page so your readers' eyes don't fatigue.
+Headings also provide a way to break up your paragraphs and add color to the page so your readers' eyes don't fatigue.

 Remember back to high school and college when you had to write research papers and reports?
 You first had to draft an outline using Roman Numerals (I, II, V, etc), followed by upper and lower case letters as well as regular numbers.
 Each of the Roman Numerals represented the main topic for that section, which was then further broken down into sections using the upper and lower case letters and numbers.
 This is how you need to approach the layout of your content and the use of Headings (H2, H3, etc).
 (See how we've used the H2 and H3 headings in this post!)